rumca-js/Django-link-archive/README_search.md

 ## Conflict of interests

-Platforms have investors, and users.
-It must cater to both: investors and users.
-Some of interests are mutually exclusive.
+Platforms need to serve investors and users.
+These interests are sometimes mutually exclusive.

 Are platforms more motivated to cater for big corporations, or to the users?
+How much can they degrade user experience, until users flee to other services?

-Can platforms walk between those lines successfully?
+Can platforms walk between this line successfully?

+Many things are subjected to the ad business model.
+Everything that is not liked by 'advertisers', or is not 'advertiser' friendly is blocked.
+This results in an environment not suited for controversial topics.

-## Small creators discovery
+## Google SEO is not for discovery

+Google SEO is more like for who pays better, or designs page to better suit Google intentions.

+YouTube shows 'recommended' videos, TikTok also provide recommended videos.
+You can find many interesting things which relate to it.

-Google search algorithms are not that great to see new creators online.
+Google search algorithms does not provide such functionality.
+You cannot find anything intersting, or related to you search.

-TikTok is able to show new users data very easily.
-YouTube also shows viedos from new creators.
-What about Google search?
-Does not show new blogs?
+For example if you searched for blogs, it will not suggest many intersting blogs.

 Most of Google results go towards Amazon, Facebook, YouTube, Reddit etc. etc. That is where the investors maney's at.

-## Recommendations are based on a social score

-Sure, we criticise China social credit score, but we already live in such system.
-Many of the platforms keep information about users, like 'karma'.
-Essentially it is a social score, and that is not a bad thing.

-In a place with multiple users you need to decide which users are bad actors, which are trolls, and which are just normal users.
-Moderation needs to happen.

-The problem rises, when
- - an elite, maybe moderators twist idea of what is accepted and not accepted on platform
- - contents is politically censored, motivated, or platforms starts spreading political propaganda

-I have some questions about that model:
- - Will people be able to find out that the 'truth' visible on a platform is twisted?
-Are social platforms smart enough to be able to hide proof of any misdoings?
- - Will people be shadowbanned for inconvenient opinions?
+YouTube and TikTok provide infinite amount of results.
+You can scroll for a very long time.
+Google provides you around 10 - 31 pages of results, and that's it.

-## Google is for SEO not for discovery
+Google search is not very good for 'discovery'.

 You cannot effectively "Find new content" on Google.
 You may be searching for something particular, it will find you that.